duncanwp/ESEm/docs/emulation.rst

 Gaussian processes emulation
 ============================

-Gaussian processes (GPs) are a popular choice for model emulation due to their simple formulation and robust uncertainty estimates, particularly in cases of relatively small amounts of training data.
+Gaussian processes (GPs) are a popular choice for model emulation due to their simple formulation and robust uncertainty estimates, particularly in cases where there is limited training data.
 Many excellent texts are available to describe their implementation and use (Rasmussen and Williams, 2005) and we only provide a short description here.
 Briefly, a GP is a stochastic process (a distribution of continuous functions) and can be thought of as an infinite dimensional normal distribution (hence the name).

 The ESEm GP emulation module provides a thin wrapper around the `GPFlow <https://gpflow.readthedocs.io/en/master/#>`_ implementation.
 Please see their documentation for a detailed description of the implementation.

-An important consideration when using RP regression is the form of the covariance matrix, or kernel.
+An important consideration when using GP regression is the form of the covariance matrix, or kernel.
 Typical kernels include: constant; linear; radial basis function (RBF; or squared exponential); and Matérn 3/2 and 5/2 which are only once and twice differentiable respectively.
 Kernels can also be designed to represent any aspect of the functions of interest such as non-stationarity or periodicity.
 This choice can often be informed by the physical setting and provides greater control and interpretability of the resulting model compared to e.g., Neural Networks.